 Le Corbusier and Switzerland

-After a career as an architect, urban planner, painter, furniture designer, sculptor, and theoretican (he also wrote many articles and books on art in general and painting and architecture in particular), he died on 27 August 1965 as a French citizen (in 1930 he took French nationality).
+After a career as an architect, urban planner, painter, furniture designer, sculptor, and theoretician.
+He wrote many articles and books on art in general and painting and architecture in particular.
+He died on 27 August 1965 as French citizen (since 1930).

 Le Corbusier built his first villa in 1905 (the villa Fallet).
 One year later he started his tour to the Orient, Austria, Italy, France, Hungary, and Germany (1906-1912), in the heydays of the Vienna Session (Wiener Secession), Vienna Workshop (Wiener Werkstätte), and Jugendstil (Art Nouveau).

 He got acquainted with the works of Walter Gropius (1883-1969), Mies van de Rohe (1886-1969 and Peter Behrens (1868-1940).